kubernetes-sigs/aws-load-balancer-controller/docs/deploy/installation.md

 curl -o iam-policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.13.4/docs/install/iam_policy.json
 ```

+When using this option, IMDS *must* be enabled.
+The controller retrieves the instance credentials using IMDS.
+Use IRSA to avoid usage of IMDS.

 ## Special IAM cases

 ### You only want the LBC to add and remove IPs to already existing target groups: